Cravle/puna_bot/README.md

 # Discord Betting Bot

 A Discord bot for managing bets on team matches with SQLite database storage.
+Built with TypeScript and ESM.

 ## Features